jessica-vogt/test-repo/docs/courses_tutorials/markdown_tutorials/add_dropdowns.md

 ![parent](/images/add_dropdowns/parent.png){:width="350px"}

+## Nested Dropdown Menus

 You can also create dropdown menus within dropdown menus by adding a grand_parent attribute to the grand child, and adding a has_children attribute to the child.

+For this example, Courses and Tutorials is the grandparent, Markdown Tutorials is the child, and Adding Dropdown Menus will be the grandchild.
+We will be adding the has_children attribute to the Markdown Tutorials index.md, and the grand_parent attribute to the Adding Dropdown Menus file.

 Here, I've added the grand_parent attribute to this page we're on (Adding Dropdown Menus).
+Since the initial dropdown menu was Courses and Tutorials, we will enter that as the title for the grand_parent attribute.

 ![grand_parent](/images/add_dropdowns/grand_parent.png){:width="350px"}

-Then I added the has_children attribute to the parent file, which for this example is the Markdown Tutorials file.
+Then I added the has_children attribute to the Markdown Tutorials file, which is the parent of the grandchild.

 ![child_has_children](/images/add_dropdowns/child_has_children.png){:width="350px"}